Take the First Step to Quit Drinking

 5. Effects on Disease

-Liver disease and liver cancer are only some of the possible fatal effects of alcohol abuse.
+Liver disease and liver cancer are only some of the possibly fatal effects of alcohol abuse.
 According to the National Institute of Health, alcohol use also increases your risk of suffering from cancers of the mouth, larynx, esophagus, and even breast, with more than 100 epidemiologic studies showing an increased risk of breast cancer in patients who abuse alcohol.

 6. Psychological Effects